-In our study, we have considered three types of network topology to validate the robustness of our result.
-Here we intuitively describe the role of these three network types in the aspect of a competitive community.
-In a random network structure, any species have an equal probability of competing with others in the community.
-So the competitive links between species are generated randomly with some specified probability (connectance)\citep{chen2001transient}.
-A large number of species may have a small number of competitors, and a small number of species have many competitors, which can be assumed as specialist and generalist species, respectively.
-Usually, generalist species have a broader niche width.
-So they share their niche and form competitive links with more species compared to the specialist species, which have a relatively narrower niche width\citep{may1972niche}.
-On account of this, we considered a scale-free network structure, where most of the nodes have few links, and very few nodes have many connections.
-Lastly, we consider small world networks also have a high clustering coefficient \citep{newman2018networks}.
+In this study, we have considered three types of network topology to validate the robustness of our result.
+Here, we intuitively describe the role of these three network types from the aspect of a competitive community.
+First, we consider a random network structure where any species has an equal probability of competing with others in the community.
+So, the competitive links between species are generated randomly with some specified probability (connectance) \citep{chen2001transient}.
+Secondly, we consider a scenario where a large number of species may face only a few competitors while a few species may encounter many competitors.
+These can be identified as specialist and generalist species, respectively.
+Generalist species typically possess broader niche widths, allowing them to share their niche and form competitive links with more species than specialist species with narrower niche widths \citep{may1972niche}.
+To accommodate this phenomenon, we adopt a scale-free network structure where most nodes have few links, and only a few nodes have many connections.
+Lastly, we consider small-world networks, known for their high clustering coefficients \citep{newman2018networks}.
 The clustering coefficient of a node indicates how closely the neighbors of a node are connected.
 Now, if two species have a common competitor, then it is most likely that they will also compete with each other.
 Our results are consistent with all the above network architectures.
-Density-dependent self-regulation is one of the essential key features for the stability of complex ecosystems.
-Barabas et al. \citep{barabas2017self} pointed out that a food web with insufficiently strong self-regulation cannot be stable.
-However, strong self-regulation in the growth of r-selected species occurs at low population density and high density for K-selected species.
-The expected maximum growth of K-selected is low compared to r-selected species.
-Any self-regulation in the growth of K-selected species enhances the extinction threat.